 • Can I have someone “sit in” on the test?
 No, only the examiner and examinee can be in the polygraph room during testing.
 This is to avoid any distractions, interruptions, or inhibitions.

 • What if I’m sick the day of the test?
 Please give 48 hours prior notice to the examiner if at all possible.
 Your suitability will always be assessed prior to testing.
 If you are sick or in pain, you need to contact our office and give prior notice that you are not feeling well so we can re-schedule your test.

 • What if I’m pregnant?
 Our policy is not to test examinees who know that they are pregnant.

 • Can a minor (under the age of 18) take a polygraph examination?
-Yes, with his/her consent and that of a parent or guardian.
-Our minimum age of an examinee is 15 at the time of the exam, but will also be determined based upon the examinee’s level of understanding, maturity, ability to sit still and follow instructions, etc.
+Yes, with his/her consent and that of a parent or legal guardian.
+We will discuss your situation with you and will make a final determination based upon the examinee’s willingness to be tested, level of understanding, maturity, ability to sit still and follow instructions, etc.

 • How long will it take to get the results?
-In most cases, you will receive final results and a written report within 24 hours of the exam.
+Barring extenuating circumstances, you will receive final results and a written report within 24 hours of the exam.

 • How can I pay for my polygraph exam?
-We accept cash or credit card.
+We accept cash, Venmo, or credit/debit card.

 • What is your cancellation policy?

 o A $100.00 non-refundable deposit is required to make an appointment.
-Please call our office number at (630) 937-4214 to discuss test issues and make the deposit via credit card prior to scheduling and testing.
+Please call our office number at (630) 937-4214 to discuss test issues and make the deposit over the phone via credit card prior to scheduling and testing.

 o If the cancellation is more than 48 hours of the examination, the remaining balance will not be charged.